flyx/emerald/README.md

 body("myId"):
 ```

+There are a few HTML attributes that have a minus (`-`) in their name.
+You
+have to write them with an underscore, because a minus cannot be part of a
+name.
+So, just write for example `http_equiv` instead of `http-equiv`.

 ### Calling Nimrod procs

 You can call any visible proc that does not return a value from anywhere by